 Definition and Examples of Fascism

 Fascism derives from the Latin word fasces, which means a tied bundle of rods surrounding an ax and the symbol of ancient Rome.
 It meant that the individuals in a society should subvert their will for the good of the state.

-Fascism uses this nationalism to override individual self-interest.
+Fascism uses nationalism to override individual self-interest.
 It subjugates the welfare of the general population to achieve imperative social goals.
 It works with existing social structures, instead of destroying them.
-It focuses on "internal cleansing and external expansion," according to Professor Robert Paxton in The Anatomy of Fascism.
-This can justify the use of violence to rid the society of minorities and opponents.
+Fascism focuses on "internal cleansing and external expansion," according to Professor Robert Paxton in "The Anatomy of Fascism."

-Fascist regimes have these seven characteristics:
+Fascist regimes have seven characteristics:

 - Nationalism: Leaders appeal to a nostalgic wish to return to an earlier golden age.
 That can include a return to a simple, virtuous pastoral life.

-- Government Surveillance: The government takes an active role in suppressing dissent.
+- Government surveillance: The government takes an active role in suppressing dissent.
 It rewards people who report on each other.